Tax Law

 Frequently Asked Questions

-What are the income tax rates in South Carolina?
+What is the state income tax rate in South Carolina?

-Are there any tax credits for homeowners in South Carolina?
+Are there any property tax exemptions for seniors in South Carolina?

-If you disagree with a tax assessment, you may file an appeal with the South Carolina Department of Revenue or seek legal counsel to guide you through the appeal process.
+To dispute a tax assessment, you must file an appeal with the South Carolina Department of Revenue within the specified timeframe, providing documentation and a clear argument for your case.